DavesCodeMusings/irc2Frotz/README.txt

 Frotz.
 The result is anything typed in the IRC channel is interpreted as an action in the interactive fiction story.

-Example of signing into the default #game channel and running the command "node irc2Frotz.js sample.z8"
+When starting a game from command-line with the supplied shell script: irc2Frotz$ ./startgame Suburbia.z8

+In your IRC client, on channel #Suburbia, you will see:

-GameMaster:   To Live and Die in Suburbia
+Suburbia:   To Live and Die in Suburbia
-GameMaster:   An Interactive Fiction by David Horton
+Suburbia:   An Interactive Fiction by David Horton
-GameMaster:   Release 1 / Serial number 200712 / Inform 7 build 6M62 (I6/v6.33 lib 6/12N)
+Suburbia:   Release 1 / Serial number 200712 / Inform 7 build 6M62 (I6/v6.33 lib 6/12N)
-GameMaster: .
+Suburbia: .
-GameMaster:   Sidewalk
+Suburbia:   Sidewalk
-GameMaster:   You are standing on the Sidewalk between a two-story, post World War II red
+Suburbia:   You are standing on the Sidewalk between a two-story, post World War II red
-GameMaster:   brick bungalow with a nicely manicured front lawn, and a Quiet Neighborhood
+Suburbia:   brick bungalow with a nicely manicured front lawn, and a Quiet Neighborhood
-GameMaster:   Street.
+Suburbia:   Street.
 Tall oaks cast dappled shadows all around, and the birds are
-GameMaster:   exchanging pleasantries through song.
+Suburbia:   exchanging pleasantries through song.
 There is a man standing on his front
-GameMaster:   porch.
+Suburbia:   porch.
 He is not smiling.
-GameMaster: > >
+Suburbia: > >
 Dave: go south
-GameMaster:    Quiet Neighborhood Street
+Suburbia:    Quiet Neighborhood Street
-GameMaster: .
+Suburbia: .
-GameMaster:   Quiet Neighborhood Street
+Suburbia:   Quiet Neighborhood Street
-GameMaster:   You're standing in the middle of the street.
+Suburbia:   You're standing in the middle of the street.
 Probably not the safest place
-GameMaster:   to be, despite the lack of traffic at the moment.
+Suburbia:   to be, despite the lack of traffic at the moment.
-GameMaster: > >
+Suburbia: > >

 The idea is to allow multiple people to share in what would typically be a single-player adventure.